Perspectives

 • Muck Rack.
 A PR tool.
 Media monitoring, outreach, alerts, and reporting in a slick interface.
 Not cheap by any measure, but worth it if you are paid to do PR.

 • Grammarly.
 Multi-platform spell check.
-We are communicators, and we are humans that make mistakes.
+We are communicators, and we are humans who make mistakes.
 We’ve been subscribers since they were in beta.
 Love it.

 • Flockler.
 Social media walls.
 Allows you to aggregate social accounts and curate the content for embedding on websites or screens.
 Great price/feature ratio.